Psychedelic Toad Venom: 5-MeO-DMT

 The 5-MeO-DMT is obtained by milking the toad’s venom glands, and then it is dried into a brownish brittle, dry paste.

-Shamans in Mexico and into the southwestern United States have been gathering and smoking the psychedelic for centuries.
-Now its popularity is on the rise as many people worldwide are looking to explore it.
+Shamans in Mexico and the southwestern United States have been gathering and smoking the psychedelic for centuries.
+However, its popularity is on the rise as many people worldwide are looking to explore it.

 It only takes about five minutes after taking 5-MeO-DMT to feel the profound effects, which causes a tremendous spiritual trip that lasts, on average, for about an hour.

 Those who have experienced the toad describe their experiences as being “reborn” and one with the universe.

 Users experience moving environments filled with bright new colours in fractal patterns during their trip.